 As a result, Missouri Valley residents now spend billions each year on non-local (read imported) meat and dairy products.
 For example, we estimate that Kansas City and Omaha area residents spend a combined 300 million dollars a year on imported organic food (USDA, OTA and Census data).
 Fresh vegetables are the biggest organic import.

 A Sustainable Economic Development Strategy

-We can compete on the price, quality and availability of most imported fresh vegetable by building locally financed, four-season greenhouses near big cities.
+We can compete on price, quality and availability with most imported fresh vegetables by building locally financed, four-season greenhouses near big cities.
 These modern high capacity facilities can create new jobs while reducing water and energy consumption.
 They can also eliminate harmful chemicals and fertilizers in our food chain by using soil mixtures based on well-composted livestock and poultry manure from efficient diversified organic farms.

 On economic development, its not hard to imagine large and efficient sustainable farms and gardens around every big Missouri Valley city.
 There are no good reasons why these farms and gardens should not be locally owned and operated by the folks who do the work.
 Further, sound economic development policy demands that near-by processing plants be owned by entrepreneurs (including workers) who earn reasonable profits and living wages.
 This is no pipe dream!

 Farmer-owned Food Brands